developer-onizuka/mongoDB_replicaSet/README.md

 - Download and install istio and make label on the default namespace with istio-injection=enabled.
   > https://github.com/developer-onizuka/istio

-- Create the Ops Manager.
+- Create and configure the Ops Manager.
   > https://github.com/developer-onizuka/mongoDB_opsManager

 - Create Three Virtual Machines for mongoDB's replicaSet which will be used later.